-- The policy implications of neo-Fisherian ideas are profound. - The continuing G-7 ZIRP, far from putting dangerous upward pressure on inflation, may be leading us to an outcome with low nominal interest rates and low inflation that can last for a very long time. - This contrasts sharply with conventional wisdom and central bank rhetoric, including my own, which emphasizes that the ZIRP is putting upward pressure on inflation and offers the best hope for returning inflation to target. - Thus neo-Fisherian ideas provide food for thought.
+- The policy implications of neo-Fisherian ideas are profound. - The continuing ZIRP in the G-7, far from putting dangerous upward pressure on inflation, may be leading us to an outcome with low nominal interest rates and low inflation that can last for a very long time. - This contrasts sharply with conventional wisdom and central bank rhetoric, including much of my own, which emphasizes that ZIRP is putting upward pressure on inflation and offers the best hope for returning inflation to target. - Thus neo-Fisherian ideas provide food for thought.